Online applications to magnet schools will be available online beginning November through January. Students may select

 Students must meet GPA and test score eligibility in order to be qualified to apply to a magnet program.
 Students applying to a magnet program must meet the following eligibility:

 Exception: For all Talented & Gifted schools and Townview Science and Engineering, 80% grade point average in in core subjects (Reading/Language Arts, Math, Science and Social Studies) See the Magnet Schools page for a list of schools

-40th Percentile on Fall 2019 ACP Reading AND Math OR Local 40th Percentile on upcoming 2020 Beginning-of-Year MAP Reading AND Math
+40th Percentile on Spring 2021 STAAR in Reading AND Math OR Local 40th Percentile on upcoming 2021 Beginning-of-Year MAP Reading AND Math

-Exception: For all Talented & Gifted schools and Townview Science and Engineering, 70th Percentile on Fall 2019 ACP Reading AND Math OR Local 70th Percentile on upcoming 2020 Beginning-of-Year MAP Reading AND Math (See the Magnet Schools page for a list of schools)
+Exception: For all Talented & Gifted schools and Townview Science and Engineering, 70th Percentile on Spring 2021 STAAR in Reading AND Math OR Local 70th Percentile on upcoming 2021 Beginning-of-Year MAP Reading AND Math (See the Magnet Schools page for a list of schools)

 Note: Students who do not have Dallas ISD test scores can provide norm-referenced test scores.
 Click here to view a list of approved tests.
 If your test is not listed, please contact the applying school for approval of test.

 Applicants who meet the minimum GPA and test score requirements are eligible to move forward to the on-campus assessment process.
 The assessment will be scheduled online once eligibility has been met and all other required documents have been submitted online.

-Magnet Campuses will conduct in-person assessments during this year's choice application season that begins November 7, 2020 and runs through January 31, 2021.
+Magnet Campuses will conduct in-person assessments during this year's choice application season that begins November 8, 2021 and runs through January 31, 2022.
 Campuses should follow all District policies in ensuring safety for all while conducting on-campus assessments.
-Please ensure that your campus is adhering to the Updated School Safety, Contact Tracing and COVID19 Protocols for Schools.

 - Copy of student’s most recent report card (for all students applying to grades 2nd - 12th)